2025 Guinea-Bissau general election: Background

-In 2019 Umaro Sissoco Embaló won the presidential election runoff vote against Domingos Simões Pereira, 54% to 46%.
+In 2019, Umaro Sissoco Embaló won the presidential election runoff vote against Domingos Simões Pereira, 54% to 46%.
 Simões Pereira disputed the results.
-Although neither the supreme court of Guinea-Bissau nor the parliament had given its approval for the official swearing-in ceremony, Embaló organized an alternative swearing-in ceremony in a hotel in Bissau to announce himself as legal president of Guinea-Bissau.
-Several politicians in Guinea-Bissau, including prime minister Aristides Gomes, accused Embaló of arranging a coup d'état, although outgoing president Vaz stepped down to allow Embaló to take power.
+Although neither the Supreme Court of Guinea-Bissau nor the parliament had given its approval for the official swearing-in ceremony, Embaló organized an alternative swearing-in ceremony in a hotel in Bissau to announce himself as legal president of Guinea-Bissau.
+Several politicians in Guinea-Bissau, including Prime Minister Aristides Gomes, accused Embaló of arranging a coup d'état, although the outgoing President Vaz stepped down to allow Embaló to take power.

-In 2022 Embaló dissolved parliament, leading to an opposition victory in the 2023 parliamentary elections.
+In 2022, Embaló dissolved parliament, leading to an opposition victory in the 2023 parliamentary elections.
 Embaló dissolved parliament again on 4 December 2023, claiming an "attempted coup" had prevented him from returning home from COP28 climate conference.
-In response to the dissolution, parliamentary speaker Domingos Simões Pereira accused the president of carrying out a "constitutional coup d'état."
-Incumbent president Embaló would go on to fire the prime minister Geraldo Martins, who was appointed by the PAIGC-led National Assembly and instead appointed Rui Duarte de Barros by presidential decree.
+In response to the dissolution, Parliamentary Speaker Domingos Simões Pereira accused the president of carrying out a "constitutional coup d'état."
+Incumbent president Embaló would go on to fire Prime Minister Geraldo Martins, who was appointed by the PAIGC-led National Assembly and instead appointed Rui Duarte de Barros by presidential decree.

 Embaló, who is eligible to run for a second term, has given contradictory signs about his intentions.
-In September 2024, after a meeting of the Council of Ministers, he announced that he decided not to run after a conversation with his wife, but in November 2024 he stated his intention to remain as president "for many years", beyond 2030.
+In September 2024, after a meeting of the Council of Ministers, he announced that he decided not to run after a conversation with his wife, but in November 2024, he stated his intention to remain as president "for many years", beyond 2030.

-On 23 February 2025, Embaló set the date of the presidential and legislative election at 30 November 2025.
+On 23 February 2025, Embaló set the date of the presidential and legislative elections on 30 November 2025.
 At the same time, disputes arose over when his term as president would end, as opposition groups said his term expires on 27 February 2025, while the Supreme Court ruled that it expires on 4 September 2025.
 On 3 March, Embaló announced that he would run again for president in the election.
 On 7 March, Embaló moved the date of the elections to the 23 November 2025.

-On 7 August 2025, Embaló dismissed Prime Minister, Rui Duarte de Barros (a PAIGC member of Parliament) and appointed Braima Camará a member of the Madem G15, with the explicit mission of organizing the elections.
-Although Camará had once strongly criticized Embaló, andsigning an agreement with Domingos Simões Pereira to "save democracy and the rule of law", rumors of his reconciliation with the president had circulated since July 2025.
+On 7 August 2025, Embaló dismissed Prime Minister Rui Duarte de Barros (a PAIGC member of Parliament) and appointed Braima Camará, a member of the Madem G15, with the explicit mission of organizing the elections.
+Although Camará had once strongly criticized Embaló and signed an agreement with Domingos Simões Pereira to "save democracy and the rule of law", rumors of his reconciliation with the president had circulated since July 2025.

 Electoral system

 The president is elected using the two-round system.
 Article 33 of Guinea-Bissau's Electoral Law prohibits the publishing of any opinion polls.

-The 102 members of the National People's Assembly are elected by two methods; 100 by closed list proportional representation from 27 multi-member constituencies and two from single-member constituencies representing expatriate citizens in Africa and Europe.
+The 102 members of the National People's Assembly are elected by two methods.
+100 by closed list proportional representation from 27 multi-member constituencies and two from single-member constituencies representing expatriate citizens in Africa and Europe.